 Computer Science professors post available projects in the central Faculty of Science web site.
 However, make sure to check out all the other 396 courses from other departments too, since one objective of these courses is to allow interdisciplinary research.
 You may find a professor in another department looking for a student with a computer science background.

-Don't be shy to talk with the Computer Science professors about new projects that could be proposed!
+Note that many 396 offerings are based on a student expressing interest in a research area, and the student and professor write the proposal together.
+So don't be shy to talk with the Computer Science professors about new projects that could be proposed.

-A complementary course, also part of the Honours program.
-If you have found an area that excites you, talk to the professors for courses in those areas and see if you can work out a project propsal with them.
+This course is required in several of the Honours programs but it can also be used as a complementary course in most other programs as long as the student can find a supervisor and the course get approved by the Undergraduate Chair.
+If you have found an area that excites you, talk to the professors for courses in those areas and see if you can work out a project proposal with them.

-Summer research projects may be paid research assistantships or very often they are made possible by an NSERC Undergraduate Student Research Award (USRA).
-You can apply for this starting in your U1 year at McGill (your 2nd year if you started in the Freshman Program, and in your 1st year if you came from a CEGEP).
-If you are doing well in your studies, remember to apply for these early in the winter term.
+Summer research projects may be paid research assistantships which are typically funded through an NSERC Undergraduate Student Research Award (USRA), or a McGill Science Undergraduate Research Award (SURA).
+Students can apply for these awards starting in their U1 year at McGill (your 2nd year if you started in the Freshman Program, and in your 1st year if you came from a CEGEP).
+If you are doing well in your studies, remember to apply for these early in the Winter term.

 Ask your professors for some help and for potential projects.
-Professors love to have NSERC USRA students working with them in their labs and they will help you out with your applications.
+Professors love to have NSERC USRA or SURA students working with them in their labs and they will help you out with your applications.

 More detailed information about the program and application procedures is available at here.